chrisemunt/tcp-netx/README.md

 Synchronous and Asynchronous access to TCP servers using basic TCP sockets or HTTP from Node.js.

 Chris Munt <cmunt@mgateway.com>
-6 May 2020, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)
+28 April 2021, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

-* Verified to work with Node.js v4 to v14.
+* Verified to work with Node.js v4 to v16.
 * [Release Notes](#RelNotes) can be found at the end of this document.

 ## Acknowledgements